KILTprotocol/docs/docs/participate/treasury-proposal.md

 * Title: a title for your project
 * Purpose: what’s your motivation behind the effort
-* Description: a short summary about you, the project and the need for what you are proposing.
+* Description: a short summary about you, the project and the need for what you are proposing
 * Full Proposal: link to the full proposal
 * Proposal Amount: the amount requested in USD
 * KILT Rate: the current rate of exchange in USD